 Know the Debate

-• Transition timeline varies from 3-7+ years depending on soil health.
+• Elimination timeline varies: 3-7+ years depending on soil health.

 Benefits - Financial

-• Reduction in synthetic nitrogen costs by 40-80% annually after establishment.
+• Reduction in synthetic nitrogen costs by 40-80% after establishment phase

 Benefits - System